AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

    ```

 1. Commit changes.
-1. Update your on-premises instance to ensure the committed code is deployed.
+1. To ensure that the committed code is deployed, update your on-premises instance .

 ## Upgrade the extension

-When we release a new version of Payment Services, you can easily upgrade your extension.
+When a new version of Payment Services is released, you can easily upgrade your extension.

 1. To obtain the most recent version of the package:

    ```bash
    composer update
    ```

-   The `composer update` command will update all dependencies.
+   The `composer update` command updates all dependencies.
 If you do not want to update all dependencies at the same time, use this command instead: `composer update magento/payment-services`.

 1. Commit and push your changes.